edkrueger/eco395m/projects/midterm-project.md

 You’ll work in self assigned groups with 3-5 members.
 You’ll create a dataset by combining other datasets or scraping data.
 Unless you come to me for a specific exemption, don't use only a Kaggle dataset, similarly clean data or a toy dataset.
 Then you’ll perform an analysis on that dataset.
 You’ll use a public GitHub repository to organize, record and document your work and your findings.
 This project will become part of your portfolio – it's public, so you are welcome and encouraged to share it when you are done.
 You’ll present your work to the class.

+You should _not_ use Tableau, PowerBI or similar tools for this project.

 ## The Report in README.md - (30 points)

 The report should cover your data source and your analysis.